andyburgin/sensorpi/README.md

 sudo -i
 ./startup.sh
 ```
-The workers should have mounted the nfs share from master02 and kick off the mesos slave deamons.
+The workers should have mounted the nfs share from master02 and kick off the mesos slave daemons.

 Next open 3 terminal windows to master02
 ```